Creating assets you can sell over and over again — that’s the passive income dream, right?

 Rachel said using eRank was a huge turning point for her.
-By doing research into what is working for her competitors and identifying low competition keywords, she was able to better optimize her own products.
+By researching what was working for her competitors and identifying low competition keywords, she was able to better optimize her own products.

 She doesn’t focus too much on search volume when looking at keywords.
-It’s more important to Rachel that a keyword is low competition and she has a good chance of her products being found.
+Instead, it’s more important for a keyword to have low competition so you have a better chance of your products being found.

-PDF is one of the most common formats for printables.
-You can also use JPEG, PNG, and other file types, but you want to make it as easily accessible for the customer as possible.
+PDF is the most common format for printables.
+You can also use JPEG, PNG, and other file types, but you want to make it as easily accessible for your customer as possible.

 Rachel creates a lot of her designs in Canva, and she said a lot of users want to be able to edit those templates in Canva.
-So, Rachel makes some printables available to download as a Canva template, this enables the customer to edit them right away.
+As a result, many of her printables are available to download as a Canva template, which enables customers to edit them right away.

 Software and Tools for Creating Printables

-The good news is that you can create printables with free tools and without the need for previous experience or much in the way of graphic design skills.
+The good news is that you can create printables with free tools and and you don’t have to be a graphic designer.

-Rachel did have some experience using Canva before starting her Etsy shop, but she doesn’t have a design background.
+Rachel did have some experience using Canva before starting her Etsy shop, but didn’t have a design background.

 Canva is the main software Rachel uses for printables, particularly if they require graphics or design work.
-There are loads of templates to get you started on Canva, and it’s pretty easy to use with drag-and-drop features for the most part.
+There are loads of templates to get you started making money using Canva, and it’s pretty easy to use with drag-and-drop features.

-She also uses Microsoft Word for designing some printables, typically for designs that are forms or have a lot of text.
+She also uses Microsoft Word to design forms or printables with a lot of text.
 It’s easy to save Word documents as PDFs and make them available for download.

-With a low barrier to entry and competitors also using tools like eRank, it’s not going to be long before other sellers try to muscle in on what’s working well for you.
+With low startup costs and competitors also using tools like eRank, it won’t be long before other sellers try to muscle in on what’s working well for you.

 Offer Better Customer Service

-Providing the best possible customer service will increase the number of positive ratings your store has and increase repeat customer orders.
+Provide the best possible customer service to increase the number of positive ratings for your Etsy shop.
+Those help encourage new buyers to trust you, and can increase repeat customer orders.

 Provide Added Value